 Bedpans and Specialized Hospital and Health Care Plumbing

-The next step toward home-type toilets would be a portable unit that could be brought into the room and placed next to the bed, for patients who can get out of bed but cannot move more than a few steps.
+The next step toward home-type toilets would be a bed-side commode, a portable unit that can be brought into the room and placed next to the bed.
+These are useful for patients who can get out of bed but cannot move more than a few steps.
 These units are basically portable toilets, although we will see that the same system can be used in combination with a traditional toilet.

 Of course, the portable units can be used in the home.
-So some of what we will see here are health-care toilets without necessarily always being found in hospital settings.
+So some of what we will see here are health-care toilets that can be found both in homes and in hospital and nursing care settings.

 Bedpans and Urinals

 When you say bedpan, most of us think of the shiny stainless steel units familiar from movies, "M*A*S*H", and similar.
 Large, heavy, cold, and shiny.